-Go to bed ready to eat
+Go to bed with a plan

-Zawila isn’t recommending you go to bed hungry.
-Instead, ward off nighttime nibbling by planning out a tasty breakfast the next day that you can eat right when you wake up.
+Ward off nighttime nibbling by planning out a tasty breakfast the next day that you can eat right when you wake up.

 “Instead of raiding the pantry after dinner looking for snacks, you can remind yourself that you’ve got something delicious planned for first thing in the morning, thus making it easier to talk yourself out of mindless night-time snacking.”